Business and Enterprise Scale plans | |

 Send a SMS with Twilio

-Deleting App sandbox in Airtable
+Deleting App sandboxes

 After deleting your sandbox, all changes—including unpublished changes—are moved to your workspace trash.
 While those changes can be restored from your workspace trash as a separate base, they are not restored as a sandbox of the base they were previously associated with.